Safety at the beach

 - do not take inflatables out in big waves

-- never use them when the orange windsock is flying, as this indicates offshore winds which will blow inflatables further out to sea.
+- never use them when the orange windsock is flying, as this indicates offshore winds which will blow inflatables further out to sea

 Bodyboarding is fun for all the family, but every year our lifeguards rescue thousands of people who get caught out.
-The most important advice is to always stay with your board as it will keep you above the water, even if you feel you are drifting out to sea.
+The most important advice is to wear a leash and always stay with your board as it will keep you above the water, even if you feel you are drifting out to sea.
 Your board will keep you afloat and make you much easier to spot if our lifeguards need to rescue you.
 Read more about Bodyboarding.

 How to call for help